 The Painted Monasteries of Bucovina

 Among the most picturesque treasures of Romania are the Painted Churches of Bucovina (northeastern Romania).
 With their painted exterior walls, decorated with 15th and 16th century elaborate frescoes (featuring portraits of saints and prophets, scenes from the life of Jesus, images of angels and demons, heaven and hell), deemed as masterpieces of Byzantine art, these churches are one-of-a-kind architectural sites in Europe.
 Far from being merely wall decorations, the paintings represent complete cycles of religious murals.
 The purpose of the frescoes was to make the story of the Bible and the lives of the most important orthodox saints known to the villagers, by the use of images.
 Their outstanding composition, elegant outline and harmonious colors blend perfectly with the surrounding landscape.
 Whether you are interested in religion, history, art or architecture, you will be intrigued by the construction and decor - exterior and interior - of these edifices.
-The best preserved are part of monasteries in Humor, Moldovita, Patrauti, Probota, Suceava, Sucevita, and Voronet.
-Another, a small church, is located in the village of Arbore.
-Seven of the churches were placed on UNESCO's Word Heritage list in 1993.
-The eight one, Sucevita, is awaiting sanction to be added soon.
+The best preserved are monasteries Humor, Moldovita, Patrauti, Probota, Suceava, Sucevita and Voronet.
+Another, a small - unique - church, is located in the village of Arbore.
+Eight of the churches were placed on UNESCO's Word Heritage list in 1993.

 Arbore Church